statismo/statismo/ReadMe.md

 The main development is currently done by the [Graphics and Vision Research Group](http://gravis.cs.unibas.ch) at the University of Basel.

+## Related Projects
+* [Scalismo](http://github.com/unibas-gravis/scalismo) Scalismo is a library for image analysis and shape modelling for the Java Virtual Machine.
+It is written in [Scala](www.scala-lang.org) and based on the same underlying concepts as statismo (and partly developed by the same people).

+* [Morpho](http://cran.r-project.org/web/packages/Morpho/index.html) An R toolset for Geometric Morphometrics and mesh processing, which can be used together with statismo using the package [RvtkStatismo](https://github.com/zarquon42b/RvtkStatismo).

+* [Deformetrica](http://www.deformetrica.org/) Deformetrica is a software, written in C++, for the statistical analysis of 2D and 3D shape data.

+* [Spharm-PDM Toolbox](https://www.nitrc.org/projects/spharm-pdm) is a shape correspondence software package using a parametric boundary description based on spherical harmonics.

 ## License:

 Statismo itself is licensed under the BSD license.
 It depends, however, on other open source projects, which are distributed under different licenses.
-Most notably, these are [Eigen](http://eigen.tuxfamily.org), [Boost](http://www.boost.org) and [HDF5](http://www.hdfgroup.org) and, depending on the configuration [ITK](http://www.itk.org) and [VTK](http://www.vtk.org)
+Most notably, these are [Eigen](http://eigen.tuxfamily.org), [Boost](http://www.boost.org) and [HDF5](http://www.hdfgroup.org) and, depending on the configuration, [ITK](http://www.itk.org) and [VTK](http://www.vtk.org).